Finding and hiring good employees is a daunting task for any company. But lately, it’s felt nearly impossible for home service businesses.

 “If you’re seasonal, be transparent about that, because being a seasonal business comes at a price.
 You have to lay people off and replace them every spring, especially when it’s hard to find good people to begin with.”

-Want to hear more from Kory?
-Listen to Kory’s Facebook Live Founder’s Story
+LEARN MORE: Listen to Kory’s Facebook Live Founder’s Story

 2. Ask the right questions early on